Rjpdude/redux-pods/README.md

 })
 ```

-After `gameState` has been [included as a reducer](#including-state-reducers), it's state and actions can be accessed and called directly within your react UI component:
+After `gameState` has been [included as a reducer](#including-state-reducers), it's state and actions can be accessed and called directly.

 ```tsx
 function Component() {